ArpanGyawali/job_vacency_api/README.md

 **For admin**

--Post jobs for companies
+- Post jobs for companies
   ![admin_screenshot](admn2.png)

--See stats and jobs provided/ DASHBOARD
+- See stats and jobs provided/ DASHBOARD
   ![admin screenshot](admin.png)

 ## How to clone the app and change according to your need